dnsimple/dnsimple-support/content/articles/differences-a-cname-records.markdown

 # Differences between the A and CNAME records

-The `A` and `CNAME` records are the two common ways to map an host name (name hereafter) to one or more IP address.
+The `A` and `CNAME` records are the two common ways to map a host name (name hereafter) to one or more IP address.
 Before going ahead, it's important that you really understand the differences between these two records.
 I'll keep it simple.

 The [`A` record](/articles/a-record) points a name to a specific IP.
 For example, if you want the name `blog.dnsimple.com` to point to the server `185.31.17.133` you will configure